Become a Communication Officer

 Step 2: Gain Experience

-One entry-level position that communication officers may pursue to gain experience is that of a communications assistant.
-In this role, employees may start out supporting upper level staff, coordinating PR events and activities and monitoring press mentions.
-Over time, they may become a communications associate, who may coordinate publications, take on website duties and collaborate on social media strategies.
+One entry-level position that aspiring communication officers might pursue to gain experience is communications assistant.
+In this role, employees typically support upper level staff, coordinate PR events and activities, and monitor press mentions.
+Over time, they might advance to communications associates, who coordinate publications, take on website duties, and collaborate on social media strategies.

-- Build a network.
-As communication officers move up the ladder, they may be expected to be able to contact journalists with story ideas.
+Build a network.
+As communication officers move up the ladder, they might be expected to contact journalists with story ideas.
 Communication officers can begin to build their professional network by attending industry events and serving as a resource for reporters.